 Tours for social and special interest groups are sometimes available by appointment, however, due to the high demand by school groups there is presently very limited availability.

-Student teachers wishing to observe our education program as part of their university studies are welcome to make an appointment to visit during school excursions on Mondays, Tuesdays, Wednesdays and Thursdays.
+Student teachers wishing to observe our education program as part of their university studies are welcome to make an appointment to visit during school excursions.

 Personal Interest and Research

-Appointments can be made for private tours and access to the collection for research purposes.
-These are usually available on Friday mornings and after 2.00pm on Mondays, Tuesdays and Thursdays.
+Appointments can be made for access to the collection for research purposes.
+These are usually available after 2.00pm on some weekdays and depend on staff availability.